Looking to buy a house? Step-by-step checklist to get into the game

 Get independent financial advice on the best home loan rates and ways to set up your mortgage.
 For example, is it better to pay interest only?
 Should you lock your loan down to a fixed interest rate and if yes, how long for?
 Is it better to have a revolving mortgage?
 And how can you offset your home loan rate to minimise tax?
 A mortgage broker can help you shop around for the best rates.

-Once you have pre-approval you can reach out to a real estate agent.
+Once you have pre-approval you can reach out to a real estate agent, such as Estate Agents Clitheroe.

 Reaching out to an agent

-Property demand is high and many properties are being purchased site unseen, so you need to be prepared to make swift decisions once you find a property you live, If you are short on time, then a buyer’s agent can use the list of your pre-requisites to find a property that suits your requirements.
+Property demand is high and many properties are being purchased sight unseen, so you need to be prepared to make swift decisions once you find a property you like.
+If you are short on time, then a buyer’s agent can use the list of your pre-requisites to find a property that suits your requirements.
 If you are overseas or interstate, you may find using a buyer’s agent a huge timesaver.
 However, if you’re a first home buyer, using a buyer’s agent is another expense you don’t really need.
-It’s easy enough to reach out to agents online.
+It’s easy enough to reach out to agents online, such as Jacksons Property Gillingham.

 Conveyancing